 Train collision in Chile kills at least 2 people and injures 9 others

-SANTIAGO, Chile (AP) — At least two people were killed and nine others injured Thursday when a train full of passengers collided head-on with another train on a test run just outside the capital of Chile, where fatal railway crashes remain rare.
+SANTIAGO, Chile (AP) — At least two rail workers were killed and nine others injured Thursday when a freight train collided head-on with another train on a test run just outside the capital of Chile, a rare fatal crash in the South American country.

-Police said they were investigating to determine the cause of the crash, which vaulted the test car fully on top of the freight train, which was also carrying passengers.
+Police said they were investigating to determine the cause of the collision, which left the test car sitting fully on top of the freight train.
+Authorities said they detained the driver of the test train and a railway operator for interrogation on charges of homicide.

-The eight-car freight train, which was carrying 1,346 tons of copper, was also packed with people, while the other train had 10 workers on board operating a speed test, the state rail company said.
+The eight-car freight train was carrying 1,346 tons of copper, Chile’s main export, and had some people on board while the other train had 10 workers on board operating a speed test, the state rail company said.

 Security camera footage showed both trains traveling at high speed when they slammed into each other.
 It wasn’t immediately clear why the test train hadn’t been alerted to the freight train’s approach.
 Officials indicated that a failure in a signaling device might be responsible.